WeAreAVP/mdqc/README.md

 mdqc
 ====

 Tool to validate metadata against a user-generated set of rules.
+Dependent on exiftool in $PATH

 Currently supports exiftool; in the future, will support more metadata input.
 See JIRA for more information.